opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: Audio files loaded in sub-xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ).

-As soon as the rendering is over, the rendered animation can be automatically displayed in a Toonz flipbook by activating the Open Flipbook after Rendering option in the Preferences > Interface dialog; it is also possible to display blank frames after each rendering playback when looping.
+As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz flipbook by activating the Open Flipbook after Rendering option in the Preferences > Interface dialog; it is also possible to display blank frames after each rendering playback when looping.
 If a soundtrack is available for the rendered scene, it is also possible to listen to it.

 When displayed in the flipbook, the rendering can be checked by using the flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).